Nazeofel/robo/templates/plugins/starter-js/README.md

 ## ✨ Getting Started

-Create a project with this template, replacing `<project-name>` with your desired name:
+Create a project with this tefewewfewfmplate, replacing `<project-name>` with your desired name:

 ```bash
 npx create-robo <project-name> --template plugins/starter-js